 How can efflorescence be removed?

-Occasionally the deposit will just disappear with time, however, more often than not it is necessary for chemicals to be used.
+The deposit may just disappear with time, however, often it is necessary for chemicals to be used.
 Here are some tips for using chemicals to remove efflorescence:

 Use safe, acid-based, proprietary products in accordance with the manufacturer’s instructions.
-Leave it in contact with the surface for a few minutes before thoroughly washing off with clean water.
+Leave it in contact with the surface for a few minutes before thoroughly rinsing with clean water.

 When tackling large areas, treat a small test area first.
 You want to be sure you’re using the correct techniques before you try treating the whole floor or wall.